dbj-systems/dbj--nanolib/dbj++nanolib/docs/valstat.md

 All the similar solutions up till now are based on the "value OR error" concept, most often implemented using the union type.
 Sometime using the [discriminated union](https://pdfs.semanticscholar.org/0a8c/2e0f3a194b15970472dca07c37c2172b69fb.pdf) type, a.k.a variant.

 I might be so bold to claim they are mostly over-engineered.
 In this instance, I do not implement things.
 I simply use the types from the std:: lib.
+This is "Almost a Zero Effort" library.
+It is more of an agreement to use it's core data structure ubiquitously.

 I know about expected and outcome, etc. I  might suggest if and when approaching them please do read first the ["History" page](https://ned14.github.io/outcome/history/).
 Nial is really great guy (never met him).
 I think his experiences written here are the most precious.

-Outcome of the outcome V1 peer review, is the most telling part for me.
+Outcome of the outcome V1, peer review, is the most telling part for me.
 VALSTAT fully conforms to the point 1: **Lightweight**.

-At its core there is no implementation.
+At its core there is almost no implementation.
 Just usage of the types available from the std:: lib of C++17.

 #### Application